 We were running out of time before we needed to start our next unit, so I had students share their Google Drawing with me.
 I gave each student some feedback on their rough draft, and then I had my students complete their final edits at home.
 We have a small class, so we were able to share the Google Drawings on the document camera during the final class period.
 The kids loved seeing how their classmates used Google Drawing to represent their plot elements.

 You could definitely extend this activity by having students repeat the process with a different short story.
-We would love to hear if you try out all or part of this lesson with your students!
-Feel free to add a comment below.
+After completing this activity, my class wrote our own short stories using this character interview lesson plan.

 Click here to sign up for our list.
 Receive monthly newsletters and access to our member-only Resource Library!